sjsrey/ors/ors_address.md

 [^sokal]: The namesake of the *Sokal affair* in which the author submitted a completely nonsensical manuscript entitled "Transgressing the Boundaries: Towards a Transformative Hermeneutics of Quantum Gravity" to the journal *Social Text*.
 After the paper was published Sokal revealed the hoax.

-Closer to home for regional scientists is the Reinhart and Rogoff paper which purported that debt-to-G.D.P. ratios above 90% dampened growth.
+Closer to home for regional scientists is the @rogoff2010growth paper purporting that debt-to-G.D.P. ratios above 90% dampened growth.
 The paper was widely cited in policy circles in support of austerity programs.
-However, examination of the study by others revealed  a mixture of spreadsheet errors, omission of available data, favorable weighting and transcription.
+However, examination of the study by others revealed  a mixture of spreadsheet errors, omission of available data, favorable weighting and transcription errors.
 Follow-up studies have shown the magnitude of the effect is reduced when these changes are incorporated, but not the sign [@Herndon:2013uq].
 One ray of shining light is that the heroes of these stories often tend to be graduate students who uncovered the fraud or questionable practices.
 They were able to do so because they had access to the data and methods underlying the original studies in question.